Laptop buying guide

-A laptop’s operating system determines the way the interface looks, how it works, and the types of software you can use.
-There are three main operating systems, each with their own benefits.
+The operating system of your PC determines the way it looks, how it works, and the type of software you can use.
+There are three main operating systems, each with their own benefits and drawbacks.

 Windows is the most popular of the three main operating systems, so if you’ve used a PC before, chances are it ran on Windows.